 Jane’s Walk as conversation

 I find Burke’s overview of decentring inspiring.
-I’m reminded, in this context, of the concept that a Jane’s Walk is in the nature of a conversation.
+I am reminded that a Jane’s Walk is in the nature of a conversation.
 The topic is also discussed in a subsequent blog post: What is the nature of a conversation?

 I find it significant that the discussion related to decentring focuses on concepts such as the decentring of the scholarly viewpoint, and the introduction of the multiple viewpoint in historical narration.
 The role of the individual scholar — and thus of individualism — remains strong, in both destabilization and decentring.

 In the latter movement, the scholar is in a position to set up a multiple viewpoint, as Richard Price (1990) has done, but remains the source of the creative impulse; that person remains the director (among other roles) of the production.
-In the context of decentring, however, the scholar have more of an opportunity to stand back and let other voices be heard.
-In network analysis, such an opportunity does not appear, from what I can gather, to be as readily available.
+In the context of decentring, however, the scholar has more of an opportunity to stand back and let other voices be heard.
+In network analysis, such an opportunity does not appear as readily available.